When you've won big, what do you buy first? A new home was the answer according to a Lotto Life poll. And it's not hard to see why.

 Do you know what really defines wealth?
 Space.
-Lots of it.
+And lots of it.

 1. Large living areas: It's hard to get peace and quiet in a 2-bed apartment.
 So what happens when that floor space now is the size of just your mansion living room?
-What if you needed a phone system like my Panasonic 8-phone digital PBX system to connect many rooms - including the garage?
-What if you need a Segway to get around your home like its inventor Dean Kaman does?
+What if you needed a phone system to connect your front door with every room - including the garage?
+What if you need a hoverboard or scooter to get around your home like singer Rick Ross does?
 You can!

 2. Privacy: You're hidden from your neighbors so you can skinny-dip any time.
 You can play music from your poolside concealed rock speakers at full volume and no-one can hear it.
 One large-home owner even had a full size go-cart track out the back.
 Space insulates you from other people's problems as well... noise, pollution, intrusion.